andis-spr/fzf-bookmarks/README.md

 The `ENV_NIX_LOCAL.lua` and `ENV_WIN_LOCAL.lua` files are intended as the real place for setting personal value overrides, as they are read after the main `ENV..` files.

-If you choose to update `fzf-bookmarks` via pulling latest commits from GitHub repository and don't want to deal with conflicts, you can exlude your local configuration from being tracked by running `git update-index --skip-worktree ENV_..._LOCAL.lua` on the corresponding config file.
+If you choose to update `fzf-bookmarks` via pulling latest commits from GitHub repository and don't want to deal with conflicts, you can exlude your local configuration from being tracked by running `git update-index --skip-worktree <FILE>` on the corresponding config file.

 ### "Copy-a-bookmark" bookmarklet